 The recent turmoil in Perl's organizational culture, discussed recently here at Perl Monks in:

+For therapy, I've decided to follow up my nine-part series on Agile processes in organizations with a new (ten-part :-) series of articles exploring the perplexing multi-disciplinary topic of Organizational Culture.
 There's certainly no shortage of material, with a mind-boggling number and variety of disciplines in play, such as:

 A possible breakdown by topic is:

 Please note that I'm just an interested layman on all these topics, so please correct me when I veer off course.
 I also welcome your feedback and opinion, along with insights, anecdotes and any useful citations you may know of.

 To kick off this series, given that I've just finished reading Sapiens, I thought it'd be fun to speculate on how our early evolutionary history helps explain some of the peculiar and counter-productive behaviour we witness today.